 The small town has a few restaurants that have terraces with views of the Rio Grande.
 There are also several small souvenir shops.
 Many people who come here love hanging out at one of the restaurants, eating Mexican food, and having drinks.

-Important Note: The Port of Entry closes at 5 pm (6 pm during the summer months) so you cannot come here for dinner.
-You need to make sure you are back at the Port of Entry no later than 5 pm or you will be spending the night in Mexico.
+Important Note: The Port of Entry closes at 4 pm (6 pm during the summer months) so you cannot come here for dinner.
+You need to make sure you are back at the Port of Entry before closing time or you will be spending the night in Mexico.
 If you plan to spend the night in Mexico, you will need a temporary visa.

 To get back into the park, return to the Rio Grande, cross the river by rowboat, and go through the Port of Entry.
 Your passport will be scanned and then you will be on your way.